chicio/chicio.github.io/src/posts/2022-03-02-custom-jackson-module-deserlializer-serializer-object-mapper-java-spi.md

 That's it!!! :rocket: With the implementation above we have a custom Jackson `Module` that will be loaded by its `ObjectMapper` automatically without creating any dependencies.
-In this way you will be able to publish your custom serializer/deserializer as custom maven artifacts and you them in all your projects (without copy/paste them) :heart:.
+In this way you will be able to publish your custom serializer/deserializer as custom maven artifacts and use them in all your projects (without copy/paste them) :heart:.

 #### Conclusion